tgstation/common_core/The_Esoteric.md

 ### The Cult of Ratvar

-It is assumed that all of Ratvar’s cultists died with Reebee.
-The Cult of Ratvar was once a congregation of followers who managed to transcend to Reebee.
-They prepared for a ritual where they would fire up the engines of Reebee in a spot where the veil is weakest and free their god from its prison.
+It is assumed that all of Ratvar’s cultists died with Reeee.
+The Cult of Ratvar was once a congregation of followers who managed to transcend to Reebe.
+They prepared for a ritual where they would fire up the engines of Reebe in a spot where the veil is weakest and free their god from its prison.

-### The Fall of Reebee
+### The Fall of Reebe

-The fall of Reebee was an event in which Reebee, Ratvar, and all of its cultists were stuck down by Nanotrasen.
-The cult was preparing Reebee for the freeing of Ratvar where the Veil was weak.
+The fall of Reebe was an event in which Reebe, Ratvar, and all of its cultists were struck down by Nanotrasen.
+The cult was preparing Reebe for the freeing of Ratvar where the Veil was weak.
 Outpost 17, a small nanotrasen asteroid mining station was the target.
-Brave crewmembers managed to slip through the cracks in the veil and into the heart of Reebee with a bluespace artillery beacon in tow.
-With a desperate plea being sent out to a nearby security outpost, Reebee was obliterated along with the crewmembers of Outpost 17.
+Brave crewmembers managed to slip through the cracks in the veil and into the heart of Reebe with a bluespace artillery beacon in tow.
+With a desperate plea being sent out to a nearby security outpost, Reebe was obliterated along with the crewmembers of Outpost 17.
 ***

 ## Lesser entities